Knine-S/Snake-Game/README.md

 Simple Snake Game in Python.
-Made cause of boredom
+Made for fun:)